Who do you think is the most attractive female anchor on CNN?

 You have to show a degree of flexibility.

-You gotta be you're gonna be flexible out there.
+You've got to be flexible out there.

 All of this was related to, if not directly attached to, the mysterious tape of Trump's off-the-record appearance.

-The New York Times editorial board back on January 5th, which buzz feed has leaked, that Trump may have told them things about his immigration policy that he is not saying to anybody else, such as maybe he won't actually deport these 11 million.
+The New York Times editorial board back on January 5th, which Buzzfeed has leaked that Trump may have told them things about his immigration policy that he is not saying to anybody else, such as maybe he won't actually deport these 11 million.

-That's just uh an opener.
+It's just an opener.

 It's just an opening position.